magicbell/magicbell-go/docs/user-client/services/channels_service.md

 fmt.Println(response)
 ```

-## SaveInAppInboxToken
+## SaveInboxToken

-Saves a in_app token for the authenticated user.
+Saves the Inbox token for the authenticated user.
 This token serves as a credential for accessing channel-specific functionality.
 Each token is unique to the user and channel combination, allowing for direct communication with the user via the channel.

-- HTTP Method: `POST`
+- HTTP Method: `PUT`
 - Endpoint: `/channels/in_app/inbox/tokens`

 **Parameters**